 Dick Howser Stadium has taken its place as one of the top collegiate baseball facilities in the country after a two-year, $12 million dollar project was completed in 2004.

-Located on the campus of Florida State University, the stadium has welcomed over three million people since it was opened in 1983 and has provided fans with the feeling of having “the best seat in the house” to watch the finest in college baseball action.
+Located on the campus of Florida State University, the stadium has welcomed more than four million people since it was opened in 1983 and has provided fans with the feeling of having “the best seat in the house” to watch the finest in college baseball action.
 On April 2, 2005 Florida State University dedicated the field at Dick Howser Stadium to current head coach Mike Martin.
-Florida State’s skipper for the last 36 years coaches on the diamond bearing his name, Mike Martin Field at Dick Howser Stadium.
+Florida State’s skipper for the last 37 years coaches on the diamond bearing his name, Mike Martin Field at Dick Howser Stadium.

 Florida State’s players and coaches enjoy the convenience and luxury of a clubhouse and locker room currently located behind the Seminole dugout.
 The Griffin Family Clubhouse was moved to the first base side for the 2004 season as the construction process was completed.
 The locker room contains a personalized wooden locker for each player, a separate locker room for the Seminole coaches and trainers, and a video area where FSU players and coaches can watch film.
 Stadium capacity increased to 6,700 as additional seats were added during the two-year construction process.

 The stadium also houses all of the baseball offices.
 The coaches’ offices overlook the stadium behind home plate.
 There is also a weight room and training area adjacent to the clubhouse.
 Each of the areas were expanded and improved during the renovation process.